-As discussed previously, we see from this example that the profit sharing ratios depends on the exposure on the risk $ \rho(R_T,L)$.
-Recall that the investor is more exposed to the risk than the funding manager due to the fact that he will have to support the losses, if any, even if in return the worker (or the manager) will also lose the fruits of his labor.
-The exposure of the investor on the (investment) risk is compensated by its profit ratio share and, the risky is the investment, the high will be its profit ratio.
+As discussed previously, this example shows that the profit-sharing ratio depends on exposure to risk $\rho(R_T,L)$.
+Remember that the investor is more exposed to risk than the funding manager because they will have to cover any losses.
+This exposure to investment risk is reflected in the investor's profit ratio: the riskier the investment, the higher the profit ratio.